 - Clinical Psychologists to help children with trauma, bereavement, loss, bullying, anxiety, anger, learning, etc.

-- The national charities, which provide a wide range of support services to disabled children, young people and their families, including short breaks providers, use Lego® based Therapy in their settings as a part of child-centred and structured approach.
+- The national charities, which provide a wide range of support services to disabled children, young people and their families, including short break providers, use Lego® based Therapy in their settings as part of a child-centred and structured approach.

 - Lastly, parents of autistic children also use this play therapy, so they can help their children to develop and socialise with their peers as well as to spend quality time with them.

-LEGO® based therapy has been found to be effective for children with autism and related conditions.
-You can use LEGO® based Therapy effectively with children aged 4-16.
-This approach could be used with adults with special needs to develop social skills and socialise with the peers.
-Lego® based Therapy could be also used with elderly people to socialise and keep them mentally and physically active.
-Attending the Lego® based Therapy Training would give you necessary knowledge such as: How to differentiate and individualise for your potential students?
+LEGO® – based therapy has been found to be effective for children with autism and related conditions.
+You can use LEGO® – based Therapy effectively with children aged 4-16.
+This approach could be used with adults with special needs to develop social skills and socialise with their peers.
+Lego® – based Therapy could be also used with elderly people to socialise and keep them mentally and physically active.
+Attending the Lego® based Therapy Training would give you necessary knowledge such as: How to differentiate and individualise for your potential students.